-Preliminary applications received by noon on September 29, 2017 will be eligible for consideration by the CPAC for advancement to the final application phase.
-The CPAC will evaluate preliminary applications for funding eligibility under the CPA law and invite eligible applicants to submit a full application to be due before noon on December 8, 2017.
+Preliminary applications received by 4 p.m.
+October 1, 2018 will be eligible for consideration by the CPAC for advancement to the final application phase.
+The CPAC will evaluate preliminary applications for funding eligibility under the CPA law and invite eligible applicants to submit a full application due in December 2018.

 Preliminary and final project applications will be reviewed by the CPAC at its regularly scheduled meetings, which are open to the public.
-Final applications voted upon favorably by the CPAC will be recommended to the Town Meeting for funding at Annual Town Meeting commencing in late April 2018.
-CPA project funding appropriated by Town Meeting will be available on or after July 1, 2018, which is the start of fiscal year 2019.
+Final applications voted upon favorably by the CPAC will be recommended to the Town Meeting for funding at Annual Town Meeting commencing in April 2019.
+CPA project funding appropriated by Town Meeting will be available on or after July 1, 2019, which is the start of fiscal year 2020.